Radical Middle Newsletter

 Issue No. 120 (June 2009) – Mark Satin, Editor

-As those of you know who’ve been supporting this newsletter (193 individuals who contribute a set amount each year), 2008 was to be my last year writing Radical Middle . . . and this is my last issue.
+As those of you know who’ve been supporting this newsletter over the years (193 individuals who contributed a set amount each year), this is my last issue.

 Ten years is the natural life of any original editorial impulse; after that, most editors are well advised to find greener pastures.
-Irving Kristol said it, and it’s made sense in my life twice now, first with Renewal and New Options newsletters (100 issues, 1981-92) and again with Radical Middle (120 issues, 1999-2009).
+Irving Kristol said it, and it’s made sense in my life twice now, first with Renewal and New Options newsletters (26 & 75 issues each, 1981-92, with New Options totaling half a million words from 1984-92) and again with Radical Middle (120 issues and 300,000 words, 1999-2009).

 I go out with joy in my heart.